XKCP/XKCP/usage-example.md

     <summary>Advanced: Chunked input</summary>
     Sometimes, the input of your function is too long to be stored in memory and passed to the function at once, think of a big file for example.
-In such cases, you can feed the input as chunks to the hash function, and at the end, get the output at once or in chunks as well (We'll show an example of that later, with the SHAKE128 XOF).
+In such cases, you can feed the input as chunks to the hash function, and at the end, get the output at once or in chunks as well.
+    (We'll show an example of that later, with the SHAKE128 XOF.)

    ```c
     #include "KeccakHash.h"